-Playmaji is looking to bring its retro-gaming, modular console to market
+Playmaji is looking to bring its modular retro-gaming console to market

 Eventually Bernal does envision a move into licensing (aiming for 50 to 100 games when the company launches its first product in the fourth quarter of this year), but for now users are limited to the cartridges that they own — or that they can find somewhere.

-Both Bernal and his co-founder Eric Christensen have a history in the games business coming from Insomniac Games where Bernal worked on the Ratchet and Clank title.
+Both Bernal and his co-founder Eric Christensen have a history in the games business, coming from Insomniac Games where Bernal worked on the Ratchet and Clank title.

-The hardware console will sell for $249.99 initially with module sets that allow for users to upload games from different consoles starting at another $59.99.
+The hardware console will sell for $249.99 initially, with module sets that allow for users to upload games from different consoles starting at another $59.99.
 Those modular sets also include controllers that resemble the classic designs from NES and Sega systems.

 “We designed new classic controllers packaged with the element modules,” said Bernal.
 “You can have a retro controller ready to go.
 To allow the classic feel and emotion of the games to carry on into the future.”

-So far, the company has only raised $500,000 in pre-seed funding, but Bernal is gearing up fo ra larger round of $2 million to $3 million for licensing additional games.
+So far, the company has only raised $500,000 in pre-seed funding, but Bernal is gearing up for a larger round of $2 million to $3 million for licensing additional games.
 He said preliminary talks were already underway with companies like Sega, Konami and Capcom.

 “The closest corollary on the market is the Classic Mini,” says Bernal.
 While Sega supports classic cartridges through one of its game platforms, no other console that’s on the market presents a unified device for all of a user’s old games, he said.